-To help ensure that experts are around in the future, Perstorp is investing in a new vocational course at our high school Perstorp Gymnasium for the autumn term 2016, namely Electricity and Energy, concentrating on automation.
+To help ensure that experts are around in the future, Perstorp AB is investing in a new vocational course at Perstorp Gymnasium for the autumn term 2016, namely Electricity and Energy, concentrating on automation.
 This will be a three-year course, teaching students to work with automated production systems.
 Perstorp Gymnasium has taught students Industrial Technology, concentrating on Chemical processes for many years.

 Perstorp AB is the trustee of Perstorp Gymnasium and the school works very closely with the global chemicals company.
 The school’s Principle, Åsa Persson, is looking forward to a new, exciting academic year: